What are Composites?

 Currently, the main matrix materials being used in industry are polyesters, vinyl esters, and epoxies resins.
 The resin system is selected based on the application and the final part properties required.
 Fillers and additives can often be added to most resin systems, and obtain characteristics such as flame resistance.

 Polyester resins are the most widely used resin system.
 These resins are roughly half ester polymers blended into styrene monomers.
-In the molecular structure, the styrene enables the cross-linking by bonding between neighboring polyester chains at specific reactive sites along the chain.
+In the molecular structure, the styrene enables the cross-linking by bonding between neighbouring polyester chains at specific reactive sites along the chain.
 Typical polyester resins require a catalyst agent to begin the cross-linking process with the styrene.
 This process is termed polymerization.
 Polyester resins offer a good price point and a quick cure time compared to other resin systems.
 This resin system works well in the presence of water and can be tailored to be chemical resistant.
 Polyester resins offer reasonable adhesive and mechanical properties compared to other resin systems.

 Vinyl Ester Resins